aml-org/als/documentation/features/custom-messages.md

 ### CleanDiagnosticTree
 Performs validation on a given document(without the use of cache).
-//The previous sentence was not clear at all.

 Request message from client to server:
 ##### request
 ```json